 We provide the children with opportunities to:

-Across the school, teachers strive to promote an engaging and creative writing environment.
+Across the school, teachers and support staff strive to promote an engaging and creative writing environment.
 Okehampton Primary School firmly believes that great readers become great writers and so teachers choose extremely high quality and stimulating texts as a basis for writing.
 Quality-first planning ensures children are challenged to become more confident and adventurous writers.
 Pupils become familiar with a range of text types and their features so that they can begin the exploration of language and structure.
 Once fully immersed in the text, it becomes a tool to explore ideas about language and structure (layout, level of formality, organisational devices, setting, character etc.) Class discussions give a context to grammar and syntax, which subsequently helps to develop and enrich pupils’ own writing skills.
 By exposing our children to a wide bank of texts, we are helping to generate interesting ideas from them.

 We provide children with a range of experiences and give opportunities to: